 During this time, male voices were used more than female voice actors in advertising because people believed they had a more straightforward and authoritative tone.

 This period strongly impacted traditional gender roles, so using male voices for commercials and advertisements was common.
-They were used for selling cars, household appliances, and cigarettes, among other things.
+These voices were used to sell cars, household appliances and cigarettes, among other things.

 1970s-1980s

-The following decade is when you saw a shift in social norms and gender roles.
-Male voice actors were still the superior advertisement choice, but you saw more diverse voices.
+The following decade saw a shift in social norms and gender roles.
+While male voice actors were still the superior advertisement choice, there were more diverse voices.

 1990s-2000s

 As we entered the digital media age, male voices in advertising started to be more targeted and sophisticated.
-Companies would find male actors that could tailor their voices to specific marketing messages.
+Companies would find male actors who could tailor their voices to specific marketing messages.

 Male voice actors were using their voices to target specific demographics, which opened doors for voice actors from these demographics.
 The voices seemed more nuanced and had more range than in previous decades.